isglobal-brge/docker-jupyter-rstudio/production/rstudio-jupyter-exposome/README.md

 docker build . -t brgelab/rstudio-jupyter-exposome:2 -t brgelab/rstudio-jupyter-exposome:latest -t brgelab/rstudio-jupyter-exposome:2.0.3
 ```

+## Release
+You can publish to dockerhub using the `docker push`.

+`docker push brgelab/rstudio-jupyter-exposome`

 ## Usage
 You can use the image locally as well.
 Run the following snippet: